liftedpixel/jammming/readme.txt

 it searches the SPOTIFY API and lets you make a PLAYLIST that you can save to your ACCOUNT now with an easy to remember URL

+NOTE: My API keys are not included.
+This app is currently looking for the file 'src/components/Spotify/secret.js' with the exported variables clientId and clientSecret.
+Please provide your own, or check out the link above for a working demo.

 current issues
 index.css? - some bars have shown up above and below the header spotify.js - page resets after the first search